Setting the Foundation for Good Color

 A color image usually needs a visual base that establishes the accuracy of the color.
 That is normally a neutral color balance against which the other colors in the image are compared and recognized as being correct.
 If the colors in the image that would be perceived as neutral, especially blacks and whites, are noticeably contaminated by a color cast the entire image will appear to be incorrect.
 The natural adaptation of the eye to varying light uses neutrals as the foundation.
 Therefore, it is best to establish the contrast and color balance of an image by first correcting the black and white point neutrals.
 This is easiest to do at the start, usually within the initial stages of raw conversion, and makes other needed color correction within a file easier to recognize and accomplish.

-Having said all of the above, there are some images which will not have a black point or a white point, or neutral values at all.
-Some floral images and abstracts lack such values.
+There are some images which will not have a black point or a white point, or neutral values at all.
+Some floral images and abstracts lack such values, and some creative license is often used for mood.
 This floral image has no values below 70 and the highest value is about 240.
 While some areas on the right pass through neutral no specific neutral value is a good target area.
 The bright spot on the left is not neutral but appears to be in the context of the image.
 Making that point precisely neutral proved to be a bad idea in that it removed a desirable color cast that contributes to the mood of the image.
 A desirable color cast is one that might be seen in something like a sunset image where the colors are not accurate, but the effect is more important to the photo than the accuracy of the color.

-So, the first image I show you would appear to destroy my precept.
-However, most images will have a black point (the deepest shadow in the image) or they will appear to be lacking contrast.
+Most images will have a black point (the deepest shadow in the image) or they will appear to be lacking contrast.
 Because of the way the human eye perceives color, areas of very dark tone often seen as neutral even when they are not.
 Cameras do not have this perceptive ability and simply capture what is there, or add their own biases.
 The resulting reproduction does not match what the human eye would naturally see so the image appears incorrect.
-Even a profiled camera and a custom white balance set on a raw file can have a color shift in the blacks, and commonly this shift is to the red, especially in older cameras.
-While profiling should minimize this, setting the black point in Photoshop or Elements can go a long way to improving the color of most images.
-It is important to realize that the reason we need to do this is that images do not exist outside of an environment.
-We already have a frame of reference for the brain to work within, so the print has to exist within that framework.
-It must therefore be correct relative to the reality we see it in.
+Even a profiled camera and a custom white balance set on a raw file can have a color shift in the blacks, and commonly this shift is to the red, especially in older digital cameras.
+While profiling should minimize this, setting the black point the raw conversion or in Photoshop or Elements can go a long way to improving the color of most images.

 Aim Points and Sharpening

 A critical point must be made here relative to image sharpening.
-Most sharpening techniques, particularly unsharp masking, expand the contrast of edge values within the image to create the illusion of sharpening.
+Sharpening techniques expand the contrast of edge values within the image to create the illusion of sharpening.
 Saving a file as a jpg also can enhance the contrast of an image and push black and white values apart.
 It is common to notice white values clipping with sharpening and file conversion so this must be considered in the image making process.
 Black values will also change but are usually less obvious.
-One solution for Photoshop users is to attentuate the sharpening layer using the BlendIf sliders to protect the top and bottom values in the image.
+One solution for Photoshop users is to attenuate the sharpening layer using the BlendIf sliders to protect the top and bottom values in the image.
 This is not complicated to do once you are used to the technique.
 This example shows values below 30 and above 232 being protected, mid-tone values from 60 to 200 being fully sharpened, and transition areas from 30 to 60 and 200 to 232.
 Sharpening is restricted to the mid-tones.
 The actual values for an image will vary based on the image content.
+This will work for sharpening layers but cannot be applied to jpg conversion, so you need to be aware of any unwanted shifts in contrast when converting files.

-A tint shift is where the green channel value is not centered or close to centered between the red and blue channels in a neutral value and will likely be seen as a mistake.
+A tint shift is where the green channel value is not centered or close to centered between the red and blue channels in a neutral value and may be seen as a mistake.
 Where a temperature shift (warm/cool) is common to achieve a desired appearance, a tint shift imparts a green or magenta cast to the mid-tone values rather than a warm or cool appearance.
 This is similar to the Tint slider you will see in the raw converter basic panel for color correction.
 It is common to see slight magenta (low green) casts in many images, often in skin tones.
 Intentional color casts may include such shifts, however, and a sunset with high magenta values will certainly be more acceptable than one where the color has been neutralized and therefore the visual impact diminished.
 That would be a case where the foundation black neutrals may be very important to prove that the mid tone tint shift is intentional and desired.
 If the magenta tint would bleed heavily into the deep blacks it could be seen as a processing error instead.
-Occasionally a color shift in the black and/or white points of an image can be seen as desireable depending on how "realistic" the intention of the image.
+Occasionally a color shift in the black and/or white points of an image can be seen as desirable depending on how "realistic" the intention of the image.
 This goes to what is known as "color grading" where the appearance of the image is intentionally shifted for effect.
+A current common color grading effect is cool (cyan) shadows and warm (orange) highlights.
+This is seen in movies and fashion photography.

 While the black and white eyedroppers are usually best set to a neutral value, the eyedroppers can be set to a bias if desired.
 A warm white of 245/240/235 for example.
 This could be called a warm neutral as there is no tint shift and would correct a high value by setting it as close as possible to those numbers.
 The middle eyedropper is a bit different.
-It attempts to set the value you click on to a value with a similar difference in color channel relationships while trying to maintain a consistent visual appearance to the image.
-There is considerably less change in the visual appearance with the middle eyedropper, except for the color change.
+It attempts to set the value you click on to a value with a similar difference in color channel relationships rather than specific numbers while trying to maintain a consistent visual appearance to the image.
 Photoshop works in the background in the L*a*b color space, not in RGB and it is therefore possible for the engine to shift the a and b color channels and have a lesser effect on the Lightness values in the image.

 Before DSLR still cameras the video industry had the ability to set the color balance of their capture by aiming the camera at a white piece of paper and setting the capture to be equal in all three channels, establishing a neutral balance under the lighting conditions, and giving us the term "white balance".
 Technically, the process is setting a neutral balance based on the fact that a neutral target is the same value in all three color channels (RGB).
 With film we chose to use daylight film, or tungsten balanced film and then added color correction filters to handle the rest.
 Without expensive color meters and a lot of filters a lot of photographers just lived with color that was close enough if shooting transparency materials, or relied on the labs to correct negative capture at the time of printing.
 Unfortunately, that meant that most photographers did not bother to learn much about color correction.